-Opt for lights with a warm white ambient glow to create a magical twilight atmosphere that is ideal for illuminating parties and barbecues.
+Opt for outdoor lighting ideas with a warm white ambient glow to create a magical twilight atmosphere that is ideal for illuminating parties and barbecues.

-7. Create an ourdoor kitchen for al fresco entertaining
+15. Create an outdoor kitchen for al fresco entertaining

 Increasingly we are maximizing the potential of our gardens, using them as extensions of the living space to recreate that holiday feeling.
-An outdoor kitchen has become a must-have design feature and the trend for cooking outdoors has seen the rise of pizza ovens and even outdoor kitchens being incorporated into more and more homes.
+Outdoor kitchen ideas have become a must-have design feature and the trend for cooking outdoors has seen the rise of pizza ovens and even outdoor kitchens being incorporated into more and more homes.

 Create a cottage patio reminiscent of the sun-baked cities of Italy by painting walls with rich terracotta and iron reds and pair with patterned tiles and chunky wooden furniture to complete the look.

-8. Add a swing seat to admire your cottage patio from
+16. Add a swing seat to your cottage patio

 Nothing evokes calm and tranquility quite like the sound of trickling water.
-Introducing a water feature not only adds texture and visual interest to your garden, but will also contribute to the air of serenity, creating a restful environment that is sure to delight.
+Introducing a water feature as a cottage patio idea will not only add texture and visual interest to your garden, but will also contribute to the air of serenity, creating a restful environment that is sure to delight.

-Adding a decked area to your garden opens it up to a whole host of design opportunities.
+Adding deck ideas to your garden opens it up to a whole host of design opportunities.
 A softer alternative to paving, it harmonises with trees and planting to create the perfect space for al fresco dining or relaxing, and it can be raised for better views.